Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 	**Tip:** Cross-probe between **Graph** and **Array** view in Vitis Analyzer to understand kernels, buffers, and the locations of ports.
 `
 - **Using `devmem` to probe AI Engine registers to see AI Engine status:** By using the `devmem` command, you can read AI Engine registers to see the AI Engine internal status.
-The register reference can be found in the _Versal ACAP AI Engine Register Reference_ ([AM015](https://www.xilinx.com/html_docs/registers/am015/am015-versal-aie-register-reference.html)).
+The register reference can be found in the _Versal adaptive SoC AI Engine Register Reference_ ([AM015](https://www.xilinx.com/html_docs/registers/am015/am015-versal-aie-register-reference.html)).

 	For example, the core status registers can be found here: